AshIsAtWork/MolSim/submissions/assignment-3/Report.md

 ![Benchmarks chart](Benchmarks.png)<br><br>

+To get a plot with reasonable scales, we only visualized our results up to `800`.
+After this point, the difference between both implementations is so significant that visualizing it does not make any sense.
+Therefore, we created the table above.
 It immediately catches the eye that the linked-cells implementation is much faster than the direct sum implementation.
-It is so fast that in the plot, its running time almost seems to be constant zero.
 The runtime class of the respective algorithm is directly reflected in the results.
 While the runtime of the linked-cells algorithm only doubles approximately when the number of particles is doubled, linear increase: `O(n)`, the runtime of the direct sum implementation quadruples approximately, which indicates a quadratic runtime complexity of `0(n²)`.
-To emphasize the complexity of each algorithm, we have embedded a linear and a polynomial regression of second order respectively in the graph.
+To emphasize the
+complexity of each algorithm, we have embedded a linear and a polynomial regression of second order respectively in the graph.
 As required, we embedded the plot into our doxygen documentation.
 It can be found in the detailed description of the class `LinkedCells`.
+Click [here](https://ashisatwork.github.io/MolSim/class_linked_cells.html#details) to have a look.

+---

 ## Task 3: Boundary Conditions ##